guildai/guild.ai/pages/docs/tutorials/training-and-prediction-with-cloudml.md

 ```

 This command starts Guild Compare, which is a spreadsheet-like
 application that displays run details.
-You can view run status,
+You can view run status, time,
-duration (time), accuracy, loss, and hyperparameters.
-We'll learn more
+accuracy, loss, and hyperparameters.
+We'll learn more about
-about hyperparameters later in this tutorial.
+hyperparameters later in this tutorial.

 In Guild Compare, note the accuracy for the two runs --- they should
 be similar.
 We'd expect this because we trained the same model with